 Climate change research at the Nicholas School encompasses a broad range of fields, including air quality, human and social impacts, ecosystems, global warming, atmospheric science, climatology, climate modeling, sustainability, climate policy, geothermal dynamics and land use planning.

 Ecology & conservation research at the Nicholas School is interdisciplinary and spans a broad range of fields, including biology, marine science, resource economics, sustainability, natural resource management, forestry, land-use change, population studies, geospatial analysis, biochemistry and restoration science.

 Economics, policy & governance research at the Nicholas School is interdisciplinary in nature, combining the physical, biological and social sciences to study how natural resource policy affects the economic choices of individuals and businesses, and how they in turn affect resource consumption and the environment.

 Energy research at the Nicholas School encompasses the biological, physical and social sciences.
 It covers a broad range of fields, including urban planning, environmental design, energy conservation, energy policy, energy physics, energy economics, renewable energy, sustainability and environmental anthropology.

 Environmental health research at the Nicholas School focuses on the impacts of the natural and built environment on both human and ecological health.
-It encompasses fields including ecotoxicology, exposure science, environmental chemistry, environmental exposomics, water quality, climate change and natural resource management.
+It encompasses fields including ecotoxicology, exposure science, environmental chemistry, environmental exposomics, environmental epidemiology, water quality, climate change and natural resource management.

 Food systems research at the Nicholas School encompasses faculty expertise in a broad range of fields, including ecology, sustainable agriculture, fisheries management, resource economics, community-based ecosystem management, ethics, environmental justice, soil science and eco-labeling.